If anywhere deserves the title of a true year-round destination, it’s Sri Lanka.

-Like neighboring Maldives, its proximity to the equator ensures pleasantly warm, stable temperatures whatever the season, while its annual dual monsoons means that while one side of the country is taking a soaking, the other is primed for afternoons on the beach.
+Like neighboring Maldives, its proximity to the equator ensures pleasantly warm, stable temperatures whatever the season.
+Sri Lanka's annual dual monsoons mean that while one side of the country is taking a soaking, the other is primed for afternoons on the beach.

 So whether you’re looking for the best time to hit the beach, spot wild elephants in a national park, hike to the summit of Adam’s Peak, or simply avoid the tourist crowds, here’s our guide to the best time to visit Sri Lanka.

 Squeezed between the two main monsoons, Sri Lanka’s two shoulder seasons offer the best weather right across the country, with fewer crowds and lower prices.
 April, however, does coincide with Sinhala and Tamil New Year, which can cause transport troubles as people move around the country.

 September, and sometimes August, also sees 200 or more elephants group together for several weeks in one spot in Minneriya National Park.
 The event, known as "The Gathering" where baby elephants can be spotted too, is considered one of Asia’s great wildlife spectacles.

 May to August is the best time to avoid the crowds

-This is the best time for trips to Jaffna in the north or the chilled-out resorts along the east coast, like Arugam Bay, known for their laid-back surf scene.
-Accommodation prices during this period are generally lower and crowds thinner.
+This is the best time for trips to Jaffna in the North or the chilled-out resorts along the east coast, like Arugam Bay, known for their laid-back surf scene.
+Accommodation prices during this period are generally lower and crowds are thinner.

 Despite the Yala monsoon, many must-see festivals take place during this period.
 Among the best of them is Vesak Poya, a two-day festival in May where colored lights adorn every Buddhist home, shop, and temple.
 There's also the vibrant Esala Perahera in Kandy, where thousands of dancers and drummers form a giant procession through the town.